vishnu350/xbooxp/README.md

 ## Building from source

 For Linux, just clone the directory and type **make**.
 The xbooxp binary will be built.

 For Windows, the original code was built using Borland C/C++ compilers, and is no longer supported.
 However, since the code is very portable, it may still build on modern systems.
+The binaries are still included in the legacy directory.

 ## Usage